Petrocurrency: 1970 to 2000

+In 1971, President Nixon cancelled the fixed-rate convertibility of US dollars to gold.

+President Richard Nixon and his Secretary of State, Henry Kissinger, in a series of meetings with the Saudi royal family, agreed that America would provide military protection for Saudi Arabia's oil fields while, in return, the Saudis would price their oil exclusively in United States dollars; the Saudis were to refuse all other currencies, except the U.S. dollar, as payment for their oil exports.

-Since the agreements of 1971 and 1973, OPEC oil is generally quoted in US dollars, sometimes referred to as petrodollars.
+Since the signing of these agreements in 1971 and 1973, OPEC oil is generally quoted in US dollars.

 In October 1973, six OPEC member countries (Saudi Arabia, Kuwait, Abu Dhabi, Qatar, Libya, and Algeria) declared an oil embargo on the United States and the Netherlands.
 This was in response to the United States' and Western Europe's support of Israel in the Yom Kippur War.
+The embargo was lifted in March 1974.

 Iran

 Since the beginning of 2003, Iran has required payment in euros for exports to Asia and Europe.
 The government opened an Iranian Oil Bourse on the free trade zone on the island of Kish, for the express purpose of trading oil priced in other currencies, including euros.

 OPEC and shale oil boom

 The unconventional tight oil (shale oil) boom in the USA starting in the early 2000s through 2010s (as well as increased production capacity in many other countries) greatly limited OPEC's ability to control oil prices.
 Consequently, due to a drastic fall in Nymex crude oil price to as low as $35.35 per barrel in 2015, many oil-exporting countries have had severe problems in balancing their budget.

 Thirty years from now there will be a huge amount of oil – and no buyers.
 Oil will be left in the ground.
 The Stone Age came to an end, not because we had a lack of stones, and the oil age will come to an end not because we have a lack of oil.